 can help you remain flexible and adjust as needed to produce desired results.

-Lead Nurturing — Is there a content piece or campaign to focus on that aligns with your key product or service?
+Lead Nurturing — Is there a content piece or marketing campaign to focus on that aligns with your key product or service?

 Event Participation — Is there a worthwhile industry trade show, conference, or webinar that warrants an inbound campaign?

-Clearly Defined Marketing Initiatives
+2. Clearly Defined Marketing Initiatives

-“Marketing will meet with Sales to talk through common gaps and any new qualification criteria.
+Sample roadmap initiative statement: “Marketing will meet with Sales to talk through common gaps and any new qualification criteria.
 We will discuss opportunities for improvement and a plan for measuring results.
 Marketing will examine landing pages and chat flows to determine how the content might need to be changed to improve conversions and their quality.”

-However, if you feel strongly about it and can make a case for how it will result in a significant ROI, then gather your evidence, including the analytics available from your marketing automation software to back it up, and show how your proposed initiatives will make an impact.
+If an initiative within a focus area will cost $50,000, and your entire annual marketing budget is $100,000, you obviously need to adjust the scope of your quarterly plan!
+However, if you feel strongly about it and can make a case for how it will result in significant ROI, then gather your evidence and analytics to back it up, and show how your proposed initiatives will make an impact.

-Accurate data is especially important when first establishing quarterly marketing roadmaps to document results and build long-term confidence for your team and leadership.
+Accurate, real-time data is especially important when first establishing quarterly marketing roadmaps to document results and build long-term confidence for your team and leadership.
 Give each goal a numerical value with an established time period.
 For example: